Learnosity/learnosity-sdk-ruby/REFERENCE.md

 ## Usage

-Some usage examples can be found in the `examples/` subdirectory.
+Some usage examples can be found in the `examples/simple` subdirectory.
+A working Rails project can be found under `docs/quickstart/lrn-sdk-rails/`.

 ### Init